 The first step to Immigration for students is to become a student.
 You will need to be admitted to an academic program in Canada.
 It could be an undergraduate (bachelor’s degree), postgraduate program (master’s degree or Ph.D.) or postgraduate certificate or diploma.
 Once you receive a Letter of Acceptance from your college or university, we can prepare and submit your application for a study permit.

 Stage 2: Obtaining a Study Permit and other documents

 To study in Canada you will need proper documents from the Canadian government.
-During this stage you also receive the instruction regarding the documents we will need to apply for a Study Permit and if you are not from the visa-exempt country, you will also need a Temporary Resident Visa (if required).
+During this stage, you also receive the instructions regarding the documents we will need to apply for a Study Permit and if you are not from the visa-exempt country, you will also need a Temporary Resident Visa (if required).
 If your spouse and/or children are coming with you, we will also need to apply for a Work Permit for your spouse and a Study Permit for your children.

 Stage 3: Study in Canada